B0neShAd0w/Hacktoria/Chasing Bigfoot.md

-Extract the `flagfile-chasing-bigfoot.zip` with the information gained above to get your contract card.
+Extract the `flagfile-chasing-bigfoot.zip` with the password from the information gained above to get your contract card.